 Summer Success is a free program designed to help you improve your ALEKS math placement score by working with an experienced math instructor and student tutor in a small group setting.
 With an improved score you can potentially test out of lower-level math courses, saving you time and money.

 While Summer Success is open to everyone, some students will be required to attend.
 To determine if Summer Success is required for you, check your Welcome Packet or introductory email from IU Columbus University College, or call (812) 348-7200.

 6. Schedule an appointment with your academic advisor and enroll

 Once you have completed steps 1-5, you will be ready to meet with your academic advisor and enroll in classes.
 Your academic advisor will help you choose the classes you need to stay on track for your degree.

 To schedule your advising appointment, you will use the Student Appointment Scheduler in One.IU.
 If you have not created your first IU account, go back and complete that step now.

-Be sure to complete your ALEKS Math Placement Exam or request a waiver before your appointment so your advisor will know which math class is right for you.
+Be sure to complete your ALEKS Math Placement Assessment or request a waiver before your appointment so your advisor will know which math class is right for you.

 7. Register for orientation and Early Start